youlinqing/youlinqing.github.io/_pages/teaching.md

 ## University of Cambridge

 * R301a Advanced Econometrics II: Time Series
+  &emsp; 2021/22 Optional course for PhD and MPhil programmes
 * F400 Asset Pricing
+  &emsp; 2021/22 Optional course for PhD and MPhil programmes
 * E300 Econometrics
+  &emsp; 2021/22 Compulsory course for MPhil in Economics and MPhil in Finance and Economics
-* Paper 9 Industry
+* Paper 9 Industry - Empirical Part
+  &emsp; 2020/21 Undergradute course